Fractional PM

 Hiring a Project Manager makes sense when:

-• ·The project scope and requirements are stable
+• ·The project scope and requirements are reasonably stable

-A Project Manager is ideal for maintaining continuity and managing routine delivery.
+A Project Manager is ideal for maintaining continuity and managing routine delivery once the underlying framework is in place.

 When Should You Hire a Project Management Consultant?